khansiddique/linux-commands-cheat-sheet/README.md

 ### Network Sharing

-Network Sharing
-Learn about network sharing with rsync, scp, nfs and more.
+- Network Sharing: Learn about network sharing with `rsync, scp, nfs and more`.

 | Command          | Description | Example Usage |
 |------------------|-------------|---------------|